bytetwiddler/json-encoded-payload/ReadMe.md

 Example of embedding binary base64 encoded data in a json object.

-The main.go code will take the 2 included binary files in the project root and convert them to base64 URLEncoded json objects.
-It will then take each JSON object and convert it back to a file prepending "new_" to the original fileName.
+The main.go code will take the 2 included 'Helo Foo Bar.docx' and 'Helo Foo Bar.pdf' files in the project root and convert them to base64 URLEncoded json objects.
+It will then print out a JSON array of those files with a fileName, encodingType, encodedData properties.
+It then takes that JSON object and convert it back to a new files prepending "new_" to the original fileName.
+You should be left with 2 docx and 2 pdf files that are the same except for their names.

 Here is a single file json object:
 ```